ProductiveRage/DanSerialiser/README.md

 Serialising the underlying values for enums is expected to result in the least surprising behaviour in cases where enums vary across assembly versions (particularly since enums in C# are not limited to the declared named values in normal operation).

-If you would prefer to change this behaviour for your use case then you may do so using Type Converters.
+If you would prefer to change this behaviour for your use case then you may do so using Type Converters (see below).

 ## "Type Converters" for changing the shape of data while in transit